wp-plugins/rss-pages/readme.txt

-=== Plugin Name ===
+=== RSS Pages===
 Contributors: programming.has.no.com
 Donate link: http://programming.has.no.com/
 Tags: rss, pages
 Requires at least: 2.6
-Tested up to: 2.6
+Tested up to: 2.9
-Stable tag: 1
+Stable tag: 1.4

-Replace the normal posts rss feeds with the rss feeds of pages.
+Replace the normal posts rss feeds with pages feed.
+For Wordpress 3+ use http://wordpress.org/extend/plugins/rss-pages-for-wordpress-v3/

 == Description ==

 One problem with Wordpress is that the RSS feed only contains the latests posts and not pages.
 The idea I suppose is to have a feed which the blogosphere can use to know when there is updated news on your site.
 That's ok for most Wordpress sites but when you are using as Wordpress as a CMS and thus using pages and not posts you can't put the pages into a feed.

+For Wordpress v3+ please use http://wordpress.org/extend/plugins/rss-pages-for-wordpress-v3/

 Note: This plugin replace your posts feed with page feeds.